 Click on any of the pictures to view a larger image.

 I purchased three whole slabs of loin back ribs packaged in Cryovac from a wholesale warehouse store.
-The combined weight of all three slabs was a little under seven pounds.
+The combined weight of all three slabs was a little under 7 pounds.

 Loin back ribs don't have the complicated anatomy of spareribs.
 There's no sternum, cartilage, or attached meat...just rib bones with meat over and between them.

-The reasons for removing the membrane on loin back ribs are the same as stated in the sparerib section—better eating and better smoke and seasoning penetration of the meat.
-The method of removing the membrane is pretty much the same, too.
+The reasons for removing the membrane on loin back ribs are better eating and better smoke and seasoning penetration of the meat.

-For loin back ribs, start at the small end of the slab and use a butter knife or similar tool to work up part of the membrane.
+Start at the small end of the slab and use a butter knife or similar tool to pry-up part of the membrane.
 It seems to be easier to get this started on the short bones rather than on the long bones.
-Grasp the membrane with a paper towel and pull it off toward the wide end of the slab, as shown in Photo 2.
+Grasp the membrane with a paper towel and pull it off toward the wide end of the slab, as shown in Photo 3.

 If you're careful and lucky, you'll get the membrane off in a single piece.
-As with spareribs, the membrane on loin back ribs may shred when pulled off, so you may have to pry up a few remaining bits and pull them off.
+The membrane on loin back ribs may shred when pulled off, so you may have to pry up a few remaining bits and pull them off.

 Don't be fooled by what you see beneath the membrane you've just removed.
 There appears to be another layer of membrane and some folks are tempted to try to remove it.
 You can't and you shouldn't...that material is what holds the meat and bones together.
 Just leave it alone.

-Also, don't be surprised to open up a Cryovaced package of loin back ribs and find a slab with the membrane already removed.
+Also, don't be surprised to open up a Cryovaced package of loin back ribs and find that the membranes have already been removed.
+This is quite common with ribs purchased at wholesale warehouse stores.
 If you're having a hard time prying up the membrane, it may not be there!